CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02a3-Git-Ex2.md

     Click the `Create repository` button.

     Now let's push your existing local repository to the new remote repository you've created on GitHub.
-First, use the `git remote add` command to add the local repository to the remote repository.
-Make sure to modify the URL in the example below to match your new repository before running it, which at a minimum will require replacing the `username` with your Github username:
+First, use the `git remote add` command to add the local files to the remote server destination.
+Make sure to replace `<username>` in the example below to match your username and `<reponame>` with the name of the remote repository you just created.
+For example: `https://github.com/curtissmith>clus19.git` if your username is `curtissmith` and your repository name is `clus19`.

     ```
-    $ git remote add origin https://github.com/username/clus19.git
+    $ git remote add origin https://github.com/<username>/<reponame>.git
     ```

-    Second, push your local changes to the remote repository with the `git push` command:
+    Next, push your local changes to the remote repository with the `git push` command:

     ```
     $ git push -u origin master